 This is not meant to discourage you from coming to Iceland during summer, but I think it’s important for you to know.
 From September to May, there are usually more rental cars available, and they are not as expensive.

 If you plan to rent a car during the summer here, I recommend booking your car as soon as you have that plane ticket.
-Some people get their tickets as early as six months ahead of time, but I find that most are booking withing a few months.
+Some people get their tickets as early as six months ahead of time, but I find that most are booking within a few months.

 Price comparison between renting a car in Iceland the high season vs the low season